Quantitative Finance Program at State University of New York, Stony Brook

 General Admission Requirements: The main requirement to be accepted to the QF program is a good knowledge of mathematics (calculus, probability, statistics, and optimization).
 Truly exceptional students are accepted to the PhD program with financial support.

 Specific Admission Requirements: For admissions to the graduate study at AMS, the student must have a bachelor’s degree in mathematics, statistics, engineering, the physical sciences, or in the life or social sciences with a strong mathematics background.
-Additionally, foreign students must take the TOEFL exam (score ≥ 80 for MS and ≥ 90 for PhD), as well as the GRE exam.
+Additionally, foreign students must take the TOEFL exam (score ≥ 80 for MS and ≥ 90 for PhD), GRE exam is NOT required for Fall 2024 applications.

 A foreign student should apply for an F-1 visa in order to study in the USA.
 Having an admission letter from the University, the application for F-1 visa is usually straightforward.